colinleach/r_concepts/concepts/lists/about.md

 ## Lists are "recursive vectors"

-The `vector` class is technically known as `atomic vector`, because it can only hold atomic values: `numeric`, `character`, `boolean`, etc. Because a `list` can contain other lists, it is also known as a `recursive vector`.
+The `vector` class is technically known as `atomic vector`, because it can only hold atomic values: `numeric`, `character`, `boolean`, etc.
+Because a `list` can contain other lists, it is also known as a `recursive vector`.

-As well as being a technical point of nomenclature, this is a reminder that lists can have arbitraily complex structure.
+As well as being a technical point of nomenclature, this is a reminder that lists can have arbitrarily complex structure.
 It is the programmer's responsibility to understand what will be provided when accessing a list element.

 ## More on list indexing

 Some examples above used double brackets `[[ ]]` to access list emements.
 This will try to flatten the element to its underlying mode, useful if you just want a number or a string.

 Using single brackets `[ ]` will not do this flattening, and the returned value will be a sublist.